bensurman/angular-screenmatch/README.md

 ##### `once`

-If you only want to execute some code when a screen size is initially matched, execute it in the callback for `once`.
+If you only want to run some code when a screen size is initially matched, execute it in the callback for `once`.
 This is great for things like loading data from a backend.

 ```javascript
 screenmatch.once('lg', function () {